A Look at Recent Proposals to Control Drug Spending by Medicare and its Beneficiaries

 The Administration contends that the adoption of RTBTs will increase price and coverage transparency that will ultimately lower beneficiary out-of-pocket costs and improve medication adherence.
 Because RTBTs will enable prescribers to see beneficiary-specific Medicare Part D plan formularies and cost information at the point of prescribing, including formulary alternatives or utilization management data, prescribers and patients could collaborate to select a lower-cost treatment option.
 With research showing a positive association between higher patient cost sharing for medications and decreased medication adherence, RTBTs could also potentially lead to better medication adherence and better clinical outcomes for patients, according to the Administration.
 However, because there is no industry standard for RTBTs, it may be challenging to integrate these tools with various EHR or eRx systems, which could limit their efficacy.
 Furthermore, while successfully integrated RTBTs might give providers a real-time look at their patients’ Part D formularies, the lowest-cost treatment may not always be the optimal treatment option for a patient, suggesting that this tool’s impact may vary based on individual patient needs.

 Under most of the proposals discussed in this brief, Medicare beneficiaries would likely see changes in their out-of-pocket costs, premiums, and access to medications, although the extent of these changes would vary depending on the proposal.
 These proposals would also have potentially wide-ranging effects on Medicare spending overall, which would depend greatly on the details specified in any final proposal and how stakeholders respond.
-Legislation that aims to lower drug prices can be expected to face strong opposition from the pharmaceutical industry, which has argued that proposals to reduce drug prices would adversely affect patients’ access to needed medications and dampen incentives for innovation by reducing revenue used to fund research and development.
+Many of these proposals face strong opposition from the pharmaceutical industry, which has argued that proposals to reduce drug prices would adversely affect patients’ access to needed medications and dampen incentives for innovation by reducing revenue used to fund research and development.
 Furthermore, implementing some of these proposals in conjunction with others could produce interaction and spillover effects that may not be reflected in current estimates.

 The authors acknowledge Jack Hoadley for his helpful comments on a draft of this paper.